hadron-project/hadron/guide/src/reference/pipelines.md

   name: required string

   ## The stream from which this pipeline may be triggered.
 Only events on this
-  ## stream may be used to trigger this pipeline, though triggering piplines
-  ## must still be explicit.
-The trigger stream must exist in the same
+  ## stream may be used to trigger this pipeline.
+The trigger stream must exist
-  ## namespace as the pipeline.
+  ## in the same namespace as the pipeline.
-  triggerStream: required string
+  inputStream: required string

+  ## Optional automatic triggers for this pipeline based on event types of
+  ## events on the input stream.
+  ##
+  ## Pipelines can be triggered manually at any point in time, both while
+  ## publishing events to the input stream, or via direct trigger call.
+  ## Additionally, pipelines can be configured with automatic triggers which
+  ## will match the event type of events published to the input stream and will
+  ## trigger the pipeline if a match is found.
+  ##
+  ## Manual and automatic triggers are only ever evaluated after an event has been
+  ## committed to the partition on which it was published, i.e. when it has been
+  ## replicated to a majority of replicas of the partition.
+Furthermore, pipeline
+  ## triggers are evaluated by separate controllers within the Hadron system, as
+  ## such they do not have an impact on stream throughput.
+  triggers:
+    - string

   ## A number used to track consecutive updates to the pipeline definition.
 If
   ## the pipeline is updated using an old serial number or the same number